City of North Las Vegas

 For Nevada Earthquake information, visit: https://gisweb.unr.edu/MyHAZARDS

 Flooding is a temporary overflow of water onto land that is normally dry.
 Floods are the most common natural disaster in the United States.
 Failing to evacuate flooded areas or entering flood waters can lead to injury or death.
 Floods may develop slowly or quickly and can come with no warning.
 The impact of floods can cause outages, disrupt transportation, damage buildings and in certain areas, create landslides.
-Here are some tips to follow before, during and after a flood in your area:
+Know your risks for floods (you can visit FEMA's Flood Map Service Center for information https://msc.fema.gov/portal/home)

 Find more preparedness information at: https://www.ready.gov/floods